Atlassian Intelligence: A realistic guide to AI in Jira and Confluence

 This video demonstrates how you can use Atlassian Intelligence to break down epics into smaller, manageable stories within Jira.

-Atlassian Intelligence for Confluence: The highlights and holes
+Atlassian Intelligence for Confluence: Features and workflows

 Finding answers with Q&A search